SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

   ![](Images/query7.png)

-This simple query was refactored based on the shard key user_id you created early by the controller to all of the workers and returned the aggregate record count.
+The coordinator automatically refactored this query using the shard key of user_id that you specified earlier.
+This allowed it to run the count locally on each shard of the table, add up the results, and give you a very fast response.

 Within the JSONB payload column there's a good bit of data, but it varies based on event type.
 PushEvent events contain a size that includes the number of distinct commits for the push.
 We can use it to find the total number of commits per hour.

 9. In the bash console copy and paste the following to see the number of commits by hour